xmtp/example-chat-react/README.md

 The client will throw an error when attempting to lookup an address that does not have an identity broadcast on the XMTP network.

-This limitation will be mitigated very soon by the example application's UI, and resolved soon via improvements to the `xmtp-js` library that will allow encrypted messages to be created even if the recipient wallet has not yet created its keys.
+This limitation will be mitigated very soon by the example application's UI, and resolved soon via improvements to the `xmtp-js` library that will allow messages to be created even if the intended recipient has not yet generated its keys.